DL4Compression/Semantic_Segmentation_of_Driving_Videos_on_Learning_based_Image_Compression/README.md

 ​

 >**Paper** : Kakaiya, R., Sathish, R., Sheet, D. and Sethuraman, R.  2023.
-Exploiting Richness of Learned Compressed Representation of Images for Semantic Segmentation.
+Exploiting Richness of Learned Compressed Representation of the Images for Semantic Segmentation.
 In Proceedings of IEEE International Conference on Multimedia and Expo (ICME) 2023 Brisbane, Australia.
   . </br>

 > Access the paper via the [Arxiv link]( https://arxiv.org/abs/2307.01524)